How do I sign up for Modal and run my first Python function in the cloud (CLI setup steps)?

 Summary

-To sign up for Modal and run your first Python function in the cloud via the CLI, you:
+To sign up for Modal and run your first Python function in the cloud, you:

-4. Define a modal.App and decorate a function with @app.function.
+4. Define a modal.App and wrap a function with @app.function in a Python file.

-5. Execute it in the cloud using modal run your_file.py::your_function.
+5. Execute it in the cloud using modal run your_file.py.

 Next Step